mobimeo/android-gps-recorder/README.md

 This Android app records location and cellular data.
 The data can be played as a fake location service and the recorded data can be exported.

 ## Requirements
-Min SDK Version is 26 - Android Version 8.0 Orea.
+Min SDK Version is 26 - Android Version 8.0 Oreo.

 GPS has to be enabled.